vriesmarcel/asp-dot-net-core-6-kubernetes/README.md

 ## Architecture Overview

 - The **frontend** microservice is a simple ASP.NET Core 6 website.
-It allows visitors to browse the catalog of events, and place an order for tickets
+It allows visitors to browse the catalog of concerts, and place an order for tickets
-- The **catalog** microservice provides the list of events that tickets can be purchased for.
+- The **catalog** microservice provides the list of concerts that tickets can be purchased for.
 To keep this demo as simple as possible, the catalog microservice returns a hard-coded in-memory list.
 Created with `dotnet new webapi -o catalog --no-https` (no https because we're going to rely on dapr for securing communication between microservices).
 A dapr cron job calls a scheduled endpoint on this.
 - The **ordering** microservice takes new orders.
 It receives the order via pub-sub messaging.
 It sends an email to thank the user for purchasing.
 A dapr output

 ## Deploying to Kubernetes (AKS) on Azure